-East led a multidisciplinary team to carry out concept proposals consultation detailed design and implementation of a major scheme to transform Eltham High Street into a high-quality and sustainable urban environment fully accessible to pedestrians and cyclists.
+East led a multidisciplinary team to carry out concept proposals, consultation, detailed design and implementation of a major scheme to transform Eltham High Street into a high-quality and sustainable urban environment fully accessible to pedestrians and cyclists.
 The project includes substantial improvement at a key public space at Passey Place and improvements to other pedestrian links off the High Street.
 TfL have provided phased funding under its ‘Major Schemes’ initiative.
-Implementation is currently underway.

 Client: Royal Borough of Greenwich